 Feedback - Feedback is gathered from a wide variety of services, including NHS 111, Mental Health, Children's Services, doctors, pharmacies, dentists, care homes, ambulances, hospitals, home services, and secure settings.
-This feedback is collated quarterly, then shared with the stakeholders about whom feedback has been received.
+This feedback is collated quarterly, then shared with stakeholders about whom we have received feedback.